Decorr: Environment Partitioning for Invariant Learning and OOD Generalization: Experiments

-\paragraph{Risks of IRM.} Next, we do the experiment on data generated by Equation (\ref{risk1}) and (\ref{risk2}).
-We let the number of environments in training data vary from 2 to 8, and for each case, do training and testing 10 times for averaging for evaluating different methods.
-The results are shown in Figure \ref{RiskofIRM}.
-In each training and testing, the settings are $\eta = 0.5$, $\mu_c = Z_1 + 0.5sign(Z_1)$, $\mu_e = 1.5Z_2+Z_e$, $\sigma_c^2 = 2$, $\sigma_e^2 = 0.1$, where $Z_1\in\mathbb{R}^3, Z_2\in\mathbb{R}^6, Z_e\in\mathbb{R}^6$ are all sampled from standard normal. $Z_1,Z_2$ are shared across environments and $Z_e$ is not.
+We let $E$ vary from 2 to 8, and for each case, we do training and testing 10 times to average the results.
+In each time, we set $\eta = 0.5$, $\mu_c = Z_1 + 0.5\text{sign}(Z_1)$, $\mu_e = 1.5Z_2+Z_e$, $\sigma_c^2 = 2$, $\sigma_e^2 = 0.1$, where $Z_1\in\mathbb{R}^3$, $Z_2\in\mathbb{R}^6$, $Z_e\in\mathbb{R}^6$, $\forall e\in\mathcal{E}$ are all sampled from standard normal. $Z_1$ and $Z_2$ are shared across environments and $Z_e$ is not.
 In each environment $e$, we sample 1,000 points.
-After training with the fixed number of environments, 5,000 different test environments (5,000 different new $Z_e$) are generated to compute the worst-case error with them.
-In this experiment, $f$ is the identity function and logistic classifiers are learned.
-The penalty weight is $\beta = 10^4$ for IRM.
-Most of the hyper-parameters are the same as in the experiment in \citet{rosenfeld2020risks}, except an additional $sign(Z_1)$ term to make invariant features worth learning, and a lower $\sigma_e^2$ to make it more difficult to capture invariant features.
-Figure \ref{RiskofIRM} shows that Decorr can produce stable low error rate.
+Again, data from original environments are combined, followed by the application of environment partitioning strategies (to obtain the same number of environments) and then IRM.
+In this experiment, we set $f$ as the identity function.
+After training a logistic classifier, we generate 5,000 different testing environments (each with a new $Z_e$ drawn from standard normal) to compute the worst-case prediction error rate.
+The penalty weight for IRM is $\lambda = 10^4$.
+Most hyper-parameters align with those in the study by \cite{rosenfeld2020risks}.
+The results, presented in Fig. \ref{RiskofIRM}, indicate that Decorr consistently yields a stable low error rate.
+This clearly demonstrates the superiority of Decorr.